timokau/marvin-mk2/USAGE.md

 - `awaiting_reviewer`, if the PR author considers this PR ready and needs a peer review.
 Issues of this state should actionable to *anybody* who is willing to help out and spend some time on PR reviews.
 No special privileges or experience necessary.
 - `awaiting_changes` if the PR in its current form is not ready yet.
 Issues of this state are usually only actionable to the PR author, although outside help is of course also possible.
-- `needs_merge` can be set by reviewers who do not have merge permission but *would merge this PR if they could*.
+- `needs_merger` can be set by reviewers who do not have merge permission but *would merge this PR if they could*.
 Think of this as a merge-button by proxy.
 PRs of this state are actionable for contributors with merge permission.
-These contributors may have further feedback, but the reviewer should make an honest effort to anticipate the feedback and get all issues resolved *before* setting the state to `needs_merge`.
+These contributors may have further feedback, but the reviewer should make an honest effort to anticipate the feedback and get all issues resolved *before* setting the state to `needs_merger`.

 # Tips for Reviewers